-Over time I realized that residential contractors were my ideal niche.
+Over time I realized that residential contractors are my ideal niche.
 But most of these came through personal referrals, not some advanced sales or marketing strategies, hence the variety of industries.

 That said, I do think that the most valuable asset is not having one skill but a variety.
 That makes you indispensable, builds immense trust with your client, and gives you the opportunity to charge monthly in a consulting/managing role instead of one project at a time.

-My best advice for those just starting is don’t charge hourly.
+My best advice for those just starting is DO NOT charge hourly.

 While it’s difficult to avoid in some cases, it’s not a good long-term strategy.
 Over time you will become more efficient and effective, so you shouldn’t be compensated less for doing things quicker!